hemant2742/hemant2742/README.md

 **Talking about Personal Stuff:**

-- 🌱 Pre-final Year at UIET Kanpur.
+- 🌱 Senior at UIET Kanpur.
 - 💞️ I’m looking to contribute in Frontend Development.
 - 📫 Reach me at shemant820@gmail.com